Learn More and ApplyMathematics and Computer Science (BS) (College of Computing and Digital Media)

 Select four (4) credit hours of CDM or MAT Major Elective 4

-Note: Students may take CSC 243 and one (1) Additional Major Elective in lieu of CSC 241 and CSC 242.
+Students with one (1) semester programming experience may take CSC 243 and one (1) additional Major Elective in lieu of CSC 241 and CSC 242.

 Major Electives